sortofsleepy/ofxARKit/README.md

 * calling `logTrackingState` in `ARProcessor` or `ARCam`.
 Will log to the console a basic string describing the status.
 * you can also call `getTrackingState` in either class to get the raw tracking state from ARKit.

-Note that in order for those functions to work, you'll need to call the `setup` function of either of those classes with the boolean `true`
+Note that in order for those functions to work, you'll need to call the `setup` function of either of those classes and pass in the boolean `true`

 # Permissions
 For ARKit - You'll have to enable the `Privacy - Camera Usage Description` in your `ofxiOS-Info.plist` file.
 The value for this field is just the string you want to show users when you ask for camera permissions.
 If you've never touched a plist file before, no worries!
 Its very easy to change.